 By Steve Fuller

-Steve Fuller is Auguste Comte Chair in Social Epistemology at the Department of sociology at University of Warwick.
+Steve Fuller is Auguste Comte Professor of Social Epistemology at the University of Warwick.
 He wishes to thank Edwin Gold for the Varoufakis insight.

 Photo credit: By FrangiscoDer (Own work) [CC BY-SA 3.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons